lightsighter/Weft/README.md

                 the file is the last argument in the command line)
- * `-g`: specify the grid dimensions for the kernel being simulated (this argument can be omitted in most cases as many kernels will not depend on these values)
+ * `-g`: specify the grid dimensions for the kernel being simulated (this argument can be omitted in most cases as many kernels will not depend on these values; regardless of the grid bounds Weft will always validate a single CTA specified by the `-b` flag)
  * `-i`: instrument the execution of Weft to report the time taken and memory usage for each stage
  * `-n`: set the number of threads per CTA.
 This is required